 Special Edition - Financial and Estate Planning Issues for Women

 11:00 a.m. - 12:00 p.m.
-ETKim Isaacs Katz, a financial adviser and member of the Weill Cornell Professional Advisory Council, and Tara Thompson Popernik, a certified financial planner, will share key steps you can take to increase your financial wellness.
+ETKim Isaacs Katz, a financial advisor and member of the Weill Cornell Professional Advisory Council, and Tara Thompson Popernik, a certified financial planner, shares key steps you can take to increase your financial wellness.

 Planning Wisely: Strategies to Secure the Future for Yourself, Your Family and Your Favorite Causes